 What DuVall didn't realize was the story would lead to the formation of a group planning a Harvester Homecoming on Aug.
-10 at the Scout Park Conference Center – the building where the Scout vehicles were built – and the former Harvester proving grounds.
+10 at the Scout Park Conference Center – near the building where the Scout vehicles were built – and the former Harvester proving grounds.

 The event will feature an all-Harvester truck show outside the conference center at 2300 Meyer Road.
 Enthusiasts can bring any International Harvester vehicle to the show, and the proving grounds – a 1.18-mile track on Oxford Street – will be open for people to see or drive their Harvester vehicles on – given some speed constraints.

 The Auburn Cord Duesenberg Automobile Museum will lend the fiberglass composite SSV Scout concept truck, one of only three complete versions known to exist, and the National Automotive and Truck Museum in Auburn will provide trucks to display, including a firetruck from the Fort Wayne Harvester fire department.

 There will also be a reception for former Harvester employees.
 Admission will be free, though donations will be requested.

 The money would go toward forming a charity and establishing a fund.
 That will make future events possible.
 The dream is having a museum some day, said DuVall, a columnist, page designer and copy editor for The Journal Gazette.

 Truck owners will be charged a fee to display their trucks or have photos taken on the grounds.

 John Glancy, owner of Super Scout Specialists outside Springfield, Ohio, and co-author of the International Scout Encyclopedia, has pledged his support to the event and will bring a show truck and sign books.